friedchicken1/summer-studio/content/week4.md

 An entirely text-based code : klfvg ks r wimgnd biz mpuiui ulg fiemok tqod.
 Xii jvmc tbkg ks tempgf tyi_hvgct_jljinf_kvc Revealed to me that not all of cybersecurity was simply using tools, but involved trial and error and recognising patterns in code.
 This code was deoded as a vigenere cipher, with a key provided previously in another room.

-Due to time constraints and delays caused by unfamiliarity with all of these encodings, Dylan and I were unable to progress further on our box on Sunday.
+Due to time constraints and delays caused by unfamiliarity with all of these encodings, Dylan and I were unable to progress further on our box on Sunday, and as such our writeups are incomplete.
 As a total coincidence, I was busy on Sunday and went Indoor Rock Climbing, where I happened to meet Jason (tutor), who egged me on to boulder a wall that I unsuccessfully attempted many times, and encouraged me to go home and finish this reflection after I was done climbing.

  ![alt text](https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/4/googleteamsclimbing.png)
  Above: Asking Jason for help in Rock Climbing after meeting him there by chance